-As of April 26, 2008, we leased approximately 45 facilities throughout the United States and 11 facilities outside the United States used for sales and service offices.
+As of May 2, 2009, we leased approximately 52 facilities throughout the United States and eight facilities outside the United States used for sales and service offices.
 We also lease two facilities in Sioux Falls, South Dakota, comprising approximately 120,000 square feet.
-One of the leases contain an option to purchase the building from May 31, 2009 through May 31, 2011 and the right to lease an additional 26,000 square feet in the third quarter of fiscal year 2009.
-Our Canadian subsidiary occupies approximately 21,000 square feet in a sales and manufacturing facility in Montreal, Quebec under a lease agreement.
-Our China subsidiary leases approximately 17,000 square feet in a building in Shanghai that is comprised of sales, service and manufacturing.
-The majority of the remaining sales and service offices located throughout the United States, Europe and China are small offices, generally consisting of less than 10,000 square feet leased under operating leases.
-We periodically review the benefits of owning our properties.
+One of the leases contains an option to purchase the building from May 31, 2009 through May 31, 2011.
+Our China subsidiary leases approximately 17,000 square feet in a building in Shanghai for sales, service and manufacturing.
+The majority of the remaining sales and service offices located throughout the United States, Canada, Europe and China are small offices, generally consisting of less than 10,000 square feet leased under operating leases.
 These lease obligations expire on various dates with the longest commitment extending to fiscal year 2016.
-We believe all of our leases will be renewable at market terms at our option as they become due.
+We believe all of our leases will be renewable at market terms in our discretion as they become due or that suitable alternative space will be available to lease under similar terms and conditions.

-We own various buildings in Brookings, South Dakota totaling approximately 1,000,000 square feet and a building in Redwood Falls, Minnesota, totaling approximately 100,000 square feet.
+We own various buildings in Brookings, South Dakota, totaling approximately 1,000,000 square feet and a building in Redwood Falls, Minnesota, totaling approximately 100,000 square feet.

-In fiscal year 2007, we committed to purchase a building in Brookings, South Dakota, on or before September 30, 2008 for approximately \$3 million.
-The building will be used for both manufacturing and office expansion, is located adjacent to our existing facilities and has approximately 48,000 square feet.
-During fiscal year 2008, we entered into a purchase agreement for the sale of our building in Tampa, Florida.
-This building was primarily used as office space but contained a production studio that would be available for rent by us after the sale closes.
+In fiscal year 2007, we committed to purchase a building in Brookings, South Dakota, on or before June 15, 2009 for approximately \$3 million.
+The building is intended to be rented out initially and in future years to be used by us for both manufacturing and office expansion.
+The building is located adjacent to our existing facilities and has approximately 48,000 square feet.

 In the fourth quarter of fiscal year 2008, we entered into a lease agreement for approximately 90,000 square feet for a new building in Shanghai, China.
-This includes space for more significant manufacturing, and we expect to occupy the building in the fourth quarter of fiscal year 2009.
+This includes space for more significant manufacturing, and we expect to occupy the building in the second quarter of fiscal year 2010.